jeremysears/backend-coding-questions/README.md

 At Lookout, we take a data driven approach to security.
 In part, this means combining static and dynamic analysis of programs with real-world samples of their actions.
 This coding and design exercise should give you a feel for the type of problems we work on.

 In this coding question, we're looking to differentiate between the normal set of IPs that a client communicates with and abnormal ones that might indicate reaching out to a C&C server for instructions.
-The clients will be sending UDP packets to the server, each containing a Protobuf-encoded description of the app in question and the IP address it connected to.
+The clients will be sending UDP packets to the server, each containing a [Protocol Buffer](https://code.google.com/p/protobuf/)-encoded description of the app in question and the IP address it connected to.
 See [ip_event.proto](ip_event.proto) for the protobuf definition.
 The server's job (and yours to implement) is to collect these events, then implement a RESTful API to return data about those events.

 The [sample client](lib/lookout/backend_coding_questions/q1/client.rb) will simulate the stream of events from a variety of clients.
 Once the client is done sending simulated events, it will make a call to the RESTful API to check that the server captured and analyzed the event stream correctly.